 Now you know what you need to do, you need to work out in what order the work needs to happen.
 Tape some flipchart paper to the wall or use a whiteboard.
 Put the top deliverable from your work breakdown structure on to the right hand side of the board or paper.
 Then, take the post-its from your breakdown structure and arrange them in the order in which they need to happen.

 Work from the left until you have mapped out the dependencies between the tasks and you have a sequence of tasks running from left to right.
 Finally draw arrows between the tasks that link up, and make sure that there aren't any tasks sitting isolated.

 Tip: you don't need open your project planning software until you get to this step!

-Now we have broken down the work and identified the Project Plan Dependencies it is time to estimate the effort for each task.
+Now we have broken down the work and created the Precedence Diagram it is time to estimate the effort for each task.

 In a group session simply go through your project plan and ask your team to estimate the effort involved for each task.

 Once you have entered the task effort, your planning software will automatically calculate the start and finish date for each task and provided you have entered the project logic correctly it will return an accurate possible end date.